tposney/midi-qol/README.md

 The itemCardId field is used to append the damage result to the item card that rolled the onUse macro (in this case the Divine Smite spell).

 You can use this feature to roll custom damage via a macro for any item - just leave the item damage blank and roll the damage in a macro and then pass the itemCardId to the DamageOnlyWorkflow.

+## DummyWorkflow
+* midi-qol supports a DummyWorkflow which exists to allow you to create a workflow to call some of the workflow functions and supports two features
+  - async simulateAttack(token: Token) - simulate an attack roll of the workflow item on the specified target, working out pluses/advantage/disadvantage and also setting workflow.expectedSaveRoll to be the expected value of the attack roll.
+  - async simulateSaves(tokens: [Token]).
+Simulates saving throws for the passed array of tokens, will take into account bonuses/magic resistance/advantage etc. results returned as workflow.saveResults: [{saveRoll: Roll, saveAdvantage: boolean, saveDisadvantage: boolean, expectedSaveRoll: number}]
+  - the simulate functions won't work with BetterRolls

 ## OnUse Macro(per Item) and Damage Bonus Macro (actor special traits) fields